iliastsach/assessment_segmentation/README.md

 # assessment_segmentation

-1. data to be replicated the pbi report
+1. data of pbi report
 2. ppt preview of pbi
 3. python code in Jypiter notebook
 4. Python report - Jypiter with outputs